 In an attempt to assist Marshall University students, Academic Affairs, in conjunction with University College, is proud to announce a new textbook loan program.
 Textbooks for several gateway and core curriculum courses that have high enrollment are now available in the Drinko Library for a short-term loan period of two hours.
-A list of textbooks that are part of the loan program can be found by clicking here: Spring 2016 Textbook List
+A list of textbooks that are part of the loan program this semester can be found by clicking here: Current Textbook List

 How the program works…